Il Massimo hand-made Italian bikes

 Winners, podium, distance, average speed

-The 2003 edition was notable because it was the last time the late Marco Patani stood on the podium of a professional bike race when he came in second in the final stage.
-In remembrance his back number in that race, 145, has been retired.
+The 2003 edition was notable because it was the last time the late Marco Pantani stood on the podium of a professional bike race when he came in second in the final stage.
+In remembrance, his back number in that race, 145, has been retired.

-The Settimana Internazionale is currently run over 5 days in late March on the roads of the Emilia-Romagna region of Italy.
+The Settimana Internazionale is currently run over five days in late March on the roads of the Emilia-Romagna region of Italy.

 Year